 I gathered a number of relics, which I carried down the Colorado

-to nine feet toward the farther end.
+nine feet toward the farther end.
 About 57 feet from the entrance,

-the first side-passages branch off to the right and
+the first side-passages branch off to the right and left, along

-angle from the main hall, but toward the rear, they gradually
+from the main hall, but toward the rear, they gradually reach a

 "Over a hundred feet from the entrance is the cross-hall,

 several hundred feet long in which is found the idol, or image,

 of the people's god, sitting cross-legged, with lotus flower

 or lily in each hand.
 The cast of the face is oriental, the carving

 shows a skillful hand, and the entire object is remarkably well